Skip to main content

 The duties in the Act include:

 • A new right for carers to be offered or request an adult carer support plan (ACSP).
-This replaces the previous carers assessment and carers journey or young carers statement statement, setting out their personal outcomes and identified needs.
+This replaces the previous carers assessment and carers journey or young carers statement, setting out their personal outcomes and identified needs.

 • A duty for local authorities to provide support to carers, based on the carer's needs which meet the local eligibility criteria.
 We also have a power to provide support to meet carers' needs which don't meet these criteria.